 Court Records are public records and available to anyone.
 These records include a court case file containing a court docket and any documents and filings filed in your court case.
 You can access the court records online, or at Clerk of Court office where the case was filed.

 Every state maintains a record of someone’s criminal background.
 These state databases are all connected so you are able to track criminal histories from any other state.
-Go to courthouse and inquire, or check the website.
+Go to courthouse and inquire in person, or you can check the website.
 It is helpful to know the county the crime was committed in, and in the event that it was in a totally different state, you might have to pay a fee for a more comprehensive search.

 A criminal records search you are able to get a listing of all the arrests, charges, or convictions for any crimes, which can include: